Scthe/scthe.github.io/_drafts/neural-nets-implementation-tips.md

 *From left to right: ground truth, scaling with bicubic interpolation, CNN results*

 My implementation was a simplified version of SRCNN.
-While number of layers and kernel sizes are still the same, due too performance constraints I've reduced number of feature maps for layers 1 & 2 by half.
+While number of layers and kernel sizes are still the same, due to performance constraints I've reduced number of feature maps for layers 1 & 2 by half.
 I also didn't have enough time to wait for \\( 10^8 \\) epochs for network to converge.